realm/realm-swift/doc/tutorial/template.md

 ** Next Steps

-This document just scratches the surface of Realm is capable of.
+This document just scratches the surface of what Realm is capable of.
 Here are some resources available for more information:

 <ol>
     <li><a href="#">Realm Objective-C Documentation</a></li>